 EGNOS and Galileo are here to stay.
-ESA’s satnav evolution programme is looking into how the two systems will evolve over time.
+Dedicated research and development programmes are looking into how the two systems will evolve over time.

 Research is under way into future improvements such as expanded augmentation coverage, including how best to support increased navigation in the Arctic region as ice cover recedes, even more precise atomic clocks, and inter-satellite links to reduce Galileo’s dependence on its ground segment for clock correction.